-Written documentation of the accident, your injuries, your medical treatment, and your damages is especially important in a personal injury setting.
-Even if a lawyer doesn't ask for documentation beforehand, it's still a good idea to bring a copy of all documents relevant to your situation to the meeting:
+Written documentation of the accident, your injuries, your medical treatment, and your damages is especially important in a personal injury case.
+Even if a lawyer doesn't ask for them beforehand, it's still a good idea to bring copies of all documents relevant to your case to your first meeting, including:

-- Copies of police reports or accident reports detailing your injury
+- copies of police reports or accident reports generated over the incident

-- Information regarding work you missed as a result of your injury, and documentation of any other lost income
+- details on any work you missed as a result of your injury, and documentation of any other lost income

-- Copies of any claims already filed with your employer or an insurance company
+- copies of any claims already filed in connection with the incident

 Questions To Ask Your Potential Lawyer

 Prepare a list of questions to take with you to your first meeting.
 Remember that this is your case, so no question is too silly to ask.
-Keep in mind, though, that you don’t want to scare a lawyer out of representing you.
-Some questions you might ask a personal injury lawyer would include:
+Some questions you might ask a personal injury lawyer include:

-- Does the lawyer usually represent injured people or defendants?
+- Do you usually represent injured people or people who are being sued?

-- What problems does the lawyer foresee with your case?
+- What problems do you foresee with my case?

 - How long will it take to bring the matter to a conclusion?

-- How would the lawyer charge for his or her services?
+- How does the law firm/lawyer charge for services?

-- What types of experts would the lawyer use to prove your case?
+- What types of experts would the lawyer use to help bolster your case?

-- Is there a time limit (called a "statute of limitations") by which you must settle the case or file a lawsuit?
+- What is the time limit (set by a law called a "statute of limitations") by which you must have the case settled the lawsuit filed?

-- Would the lawyer handle the case personally or would it be passed on to some other lawyer or support staff in the firm?
-If other lawyers or staff may do some of the work, could you meet them?
+- Would the lawyer handle the case personally or would it be passed on to someone else in the firm?
+If other lawyers or staff may do some of the work, can you meet them?

-You’ll want to ask how the lawyer would charge for his or her services:
+Feel free to ask for specifics in terms of how the lawyer will charge for his or her services, including: